digimakergo/doc/tutorial/permission.md

 ---

-(tba)
+## Permission settings

-The permission policies is defined under [policies.json](configs/policies.json), and then connect to role and user in the content. policies.json defines permission like
+The permission policies are defined under [policies.json](configs/policies.json), and then connect to role and user in the content. policies.json defines permission like
  - fetching  based on content type, parent,etc
  - operations(eg. create content, update, delete) based on content type, parent, author(self)
  - updated fields when updating - attribute level permission